aws/aws-sdk-js-v3/clients/client-transcribe-streaming/README.md

 };
 ```

-Then you need to construct the binary chunk into the audio chunk shape that can be recognized by the SDK:
+Then you need to construct the binary chunk into an audio chunk shape that can be recognized by the SDK:

 ```javascript
 const audioStream = async function* () {